mhyrr/conversationjs/readme.md

 ### TODO

-- Easy expand/collapse all threads
-- Only expand threads with most recent replies (say within day of last timestamp)
 - Handle markdown
 - Be able to reply to a specific para, and break it out as a new part of the thread.
 - Add a "reply to" button next to each reply.